- Application Process

 - taking prerequisite courses for a degree program and does not yet meet the admission requirements for the degree program, or

 - taking courses for self-edification.

-Master’s classification is assigned to a degree-seeking student possessing a baccalaureate degree or the equivalent and who has been admitted to an approved master’s degree program at SHSU.
+Master’s classification is assigned to a degree-seeking student possessing a baccalaureate degree and who has been admitted to an approved master’s degree program at SHSU.
 Master’s classification is also granted to a degree-seeking student admitted to a doctoral program who has not yet earned the required master’s degree or 30 hours toward the doctorate degree.

-Doctoral classification is assigned to a degree-seeking student who has been admitted to an approved doctoral degree program at SHSU, and has completed a master’s degree (recognized as the equivalent of one year’s full-time work) toward the doctoral degree the student is seeking, or at least 30 graduate hours of work toward the proposed doctorate degree.
+Doctoral classification is assigned to a degree-seeking student who has been admitted to an approved doctoral degree program at SHSU, and has completed a master’s degree (recognized as the equivalent of one year’s full-time work) toward the doctoral degree the student is seeking or at least 30 graduate hours of work toward the proposed doctorate degree.